adamalthus/adamalthus.github.io/why_adamalthus.md

 You can read their extensive biographies [here](http://en.wikipedia.org/wiki/Adam_smith) for Adam Smith and [here](http://en.wikipedia.org/wiki/Thomas_Robert_Malthus) for Thomas Malthus.

 Smith is recognized as the father of modern economics and specifically one of the first theorists in political economy.
-He outlined two central propositions [The Wealth of Nations](http://en.wikipedia.org/wiki/The_Wealth_of_Nations) *An Inquiry into the Nature and Causes of the Wealth of Nations*
+He outlined two central propositions in his book [*An Inquiry into the Nature and Causes of the Wealth of Nations*](http://en.wikipedia.org/wiki/The_Wealth_of_Nations)

 The first of these propositions is the 'Pin Factory' a device Adam's uses to explain that increasing specialization and division of labor leads to ever greater economies of scale which are ultimately limited by the "Extent of the market."